 And remember, if you don’t have an answer to a question when you’re in the hot seat, never make one up or speak off the cuff.
 Simply ask for more time to collect your thoughts and if you are really stumped, ask the interviewer to come back to the question later.
 Sometimes as the flow of the interview progresses, you’ll have found your way back to an excellent example.

 For practice, ask yourself questions beginning with “Describe a time…” Think about what the hiring manager may want to learn about you that will directly allow them to see why you are the best fit.
 Show them the “can do” and “will do” of your history, specifically as it relates to the role for which you’re being considered.
 Reflect on your recognitions, achievements and moments in your career where you shined.
 What makes that memory stand out to you, what makes it special?
 Use it in the interview!
 Those are the ideal examples to use and they happened to you, so your detail and ability to share those examples will flow easily and authentically, allowing you to stand out above the rest.
-Solar power recruiting tips can optimize your interview process while hiring in the oil and gas industry.
+Mineral power recruiting tips can optimize your interview process while hiring in the oil and gas industry.